Founder Interview With Charlie Razook, Jackfir

 If you could give one piece of advice to future LGBTQ+ entrepreneurs, what would it be?

-Your journey is going to be harder, so channel your passion.
+As members of the LGBTQ+ community, your journey is going to be harder, so channel your passion.
 Let's be honest —our lives already have been harder.
 But that makes us so well-equipped to handle founder trials and tribulations.
 As mentioned, funding can be more of a challenge for LGBT+ founders, so you need to communicate the power of your product and your passion for marketing your product and building community (all the while profitably).

 When you think about the long-term vision for Jackfir, what does that look like?